panoply/spx/docs/real-world.md

 <br>

 The about page in our web application would look practically identical to the home page.
-We instructed pjax to pre-fetch this page upon hover by annotating the `<a>` href link with `data-pjax-hover` attribute.
-This attribute informs pjax to being fetching the page the moment the user hovers over the `<a>` link which results in the visit being instantaneous.
+We instructed SPX to pre-fetch this page upon hover by annotating the `<a>` href link with `data-spx-hover` attribute.
+This attribute informs SPX to being fetching the page the moment the user hovers over the `<a>` link which results in the visit being instantaneous.
 The **about** page only has some minor differences, but for the sake of clarity, lets have look:

 <!-- prettier-ignore -->
 ```html